 SOUNDBOXES WORKSHOP with DEREK HOLZER

-Discover the hidden sonic qualities of objects from our everyday world in this workshop, combining the arts of electronics, noise, sculpture and collage.
-The basic elements we will employ are a wooden box, a speaker, a small audio amplifier, and a contact microphone.
+Discover the hidden sonic qualities of objects from our everyday world in this hands-on workshop, combining the arts of electronics, noise, sculpture and collage.
+The basic elements we will employ are a wooden box, a speaker, a small audio amplifier and a contact microphone.
 To this, brave box-builders will add their own found objects, graphics, images, memories and ideas to create a unique electroacoustic cabinet of curiosities.

 WHAT TO BRING